Raising Manager

 <p>[captcha type=question question="Question" answer="Correct answer"] [input captcha size=20]</p>

-shortcode, with an identical role, only if you don't use a CAPTCHA of the reCAPTCHA type.
+All attributes of the <span> HTML tag are also available for the [captcha] shortcode, with an identical role, only if you don't use a CAPTCHA of the reCAPTCHA type.

 You can require the double entry of a form field (email address, password…), like this: